 Take note that this soup is best taken instantly after you add the egg.

 I first came to know about the place Venice from my boyfriend-now-hubby.
-He to me it is his wish to bring his future wife for honeymoon to this romantic place before I become his girlfriend and eventually wife.
+He mentioned to me that it is his wish to bring his future wife for honeymoon to this romantic place before I become his girlfriend and eventually wife.
 When we were planning for wedding, all our financial budget went to the renovation cost pool for our new home, and we didn’t go to Venice.

 Five years later, with the blessing of my youngest sister, I was fortunate to visit this scenic place.
 My youngest sister was having her convocation in Edinburgh (UK) and I was chosen as the family representative her graduation.
 We scheduled an Europe tour, and the first stop was Venice.